Decoupling Inventory Explained: A Practical Business Guide

 Manufacturers use decoupling inventory to ensure that different stages in the production process can continue independently when other stages face delays.
 This buffer stock helps prevent bottlenecks and keeps the overall workflow efficient.

+For example, a car manufacturing company assembles the engines before installing them into the vehicle body.
+One day, the engine assembly department faces a temporary halt due to equipment failure.
 Without decoupling inventory, the entire assembly line would stop because there would be no engines ready for installation.
 This would cause production delays, missed delivery deadlines, and dissatisfied customers.

 However, the company had prepared a decoupling inventory of fully assembled engines.
 While the engine line is repaired, the next stage continues using the buffer stock.
 This way, the manufacturer avoids idle labor, keeps production moving, and maintains customer satisfaction.

-Impact on Inventory Carrying Costs
+Impact on Inventory Carrying Costsย

 Conclusion